 Click here for the 75 Best Colleges in America for Food.

-#24 University of Michigan
+#25 University of Missouri

 For the full list, continue onto the next page and be sure to click through the slideshow to learn more about these incredible tailgates.